Thermal Hall effects in quantum magnets: Thermal Hall signatures of topological and magnetic phase transitions

 \subsection{Sign and orders of magnitude switches of thermal Hall signatures near phase transitions}

 In the last subsection, we have discussed a non-trivial thermal Hall signature due to the proximity to a quantum critical point between the conventional magnetic order and the coexisting phase hosting both N\'eel order and semion topological order with fractionalized excitations.
 The corresponding gauge theories of the thermal Hall effect near the quantum critical point are also reviewed.
-Here we turn to the fully ordered states and show that, in the framework of the linear spin-wave theory, the magnetic and topological phase transitions could also result in rich structures of the magnon thermal Hall signatures, including the sign change and/or the several orders of magnitude change in the thermal Hall conductance.
+Here we turn to the fully ordered states and show that, in the framework of the linear spin-wave theory, the magnetic and topological phase transitions and even the change of the magnon band topology could also result in rich structures of the magnon thermal Hall signatures, including the sign change and/or the several orders of magnitude change in the thermal Hall conductance.

-To study the thermal Hall effect of magnons in collinear antiferromagnetic insulators, Neumann \emph{et al.} considered a spin Hamiltonian on the honeycomb lattice with~\cite{PhysRevLett.128.117201}
+To study the thermal Hall effect of magnons in collinear antiferromagnetic insulators, Neumann et al. considered a spin Hamiltonian on the honeycomb lattice with~\cite{PhysRevLett.128.117201}

 where the nearest-neighbor term $\mathcal{H}_{\rm NN}$ was first proposed for the manganese thiophosphate MnPS$_3$, and its explicit form is given by

 with the antiferromagnetic couplings ${J_z >J > 0}$ and $c_{ij} = \cos \theta_{ij}, s_{ij} = \sin \theta_{ij}$.
 The $J_a$ related exchange interaction, originating from spin-orbit coupling, is traceless and symmetric.
 It is related to the nearest-neighbor bonds ${\langle ij\rangle}$ by the bond-dependent phases $\theta_{ij}=0, 2\pi/3$, and $-2\pi/3$ (from the three-fold rotation).
 In the ground state of $\mathcal{H}_{\rm NN}$ with sufficiently small $J_a$, the spins of the sublattice A (B) point in the $+z$ $(-z)$ direction that is favored by $J$ and $J_z$.
 This term alone could produce a nonreciprocal magnon spectrum with the asymmetric spin-wave dispersion.